Closing down voluntarily

-In addition to paying tax to Inland Revenue, all companies are registered with the Companies Office, the registrar of companies in New Zealand.
+In addition to paying tax to Inland Revenue, all companies are registered with the Companies Office, the register of limited liability companies in New Zealand.

 For a company to be closed, it needs to finalise its tax obligations with Inland Revenue and be removed from, or struck off, the companies register by the Companies Office.